The Comedy of Errors

 “Every why hath a wherefore.” –Wm.
 Shakespeare, The Comedy of Errors

 In a twist on Elizabethan England, when women were banned from performing onstage and female roles were portrayed by men, OpenStage Theatre's production of the bard's madcap romp through buffoonery will be portrayed by an all-female cast.
+Also, be sure to look out for the 1980's twist our costume designers have brought to the Bard's tale!

 Join OpenStage Theatre in the park and under the stars for Shakespeare’s most farcical comedy.
-With a run time of 9O minutes and the most accessible language Shakespeare ever wrote, The Comedy of Errors is a fast-paced experience the entire family will love and talk about for years to come!
+With a run time of 105 minutes and the most accessible language Shakespeare ever wrote, The Comedy of Errors is a fast-paced experience the entire family will love and talk about for years to come!

 Walk in, bike in, or drive in!
 Doesn't matter how you get there, bring the kiddos and come dive into the FUN!
 Shows start at 7 pm, get there early to set up chairs and blankets, and grab a bite from one of our nightly food trucks.